JDslay/Server/README.md

 # Server

-measure data with mobile phone and send to pc per request (in process)
+measure data with mobile phone (field strength, location) and send to pc per request (in process) for deeper analysis.